cookiesncream716/helloWorld2/README.md

 })
 ```

-It is now ready to test.
-Open the page in the browser.
+Now open the page in the browser and test out the "click me" button!

 ### STAGE 4 - Add text that tells how many times the button has been clicked

-A way to keep track of the number of times the button is clicked is needed.
-The index variable is doing this already, so the name can be changed to this.count or left this.index.
-If it is changed to this.count, make sure it is changed everywhere.
+Ok, now let's add a click counter.
+The index variable is already counting the number of clicks, so the name can be changed to `this.count` or left `this.index`.
+If it is changed to `this.count`, make sure it is changed everywhere.

 1. Create the text that will tell users how many times the button has been clicked.
-It will need to be hidden when the page loads, and it will also need to be an instance variable so that the updateText function has access to it.
-Don't foret to add it to box.
+It will need to be hidden when the page loads, and it will also need to be an instance variable so that the `updateText` function has access to it.
+Don't foret to add it to `box`.

 ```
 this.countText = Gem.Text()